TimJMartin/OSMasterMap-Translator/readme.md

 How to use OSMasterMap Translator
 -----------------------------------

-1. Download the source files from GtiHub
+1. Download the source files from GitHub
 2. Run ```npm install``` to install all the required node_modules
 3. Update the config/index.js file to match your configuration.
 Likely changes would be to the update_product, release, database_connection and then change the source_path
 4. Save the config.index.js file